Projects

 (2020 - 2024)

-The Pack4EU project’s ambition is to help and guide the European Commission on how to finance the EU packaging industry, by:
+The Pack4EU project’s ambition is to help and guide the European Commission on how to finance the EU packaging industry.

 more info